Last Updated: January 31, 2022

 Baby Clothes You May or May Not Need:

 We needed early walkers baby shoes for 9-12 months, since our little one was doing cold weather crawling and cruising.
-We didn’t need “baby legs” leg warmers for easier diaper changes, baby hangers (cute, but not really used beyond showcasing your adorable nursery).
+We didn’t need “baby legs” leg warmers for easier diaper changes, baby hangers (cute, but not really used beyond showcasing your adorable nursery) are on our list of baby items you don’t need.

 Download the Minimalist Baby Registry Checklist Spreadsheet